Graduate Student Handbook

 ORAL QUALIFYING EXAM – CHECKLIST REQUIREMENTS (DUE BEFORE ANYTHING ELSE CAN GO FORWARD)

-• Proposal of Fields (Due by the end of your 3rd year (9th quarter) of study)
+- Proposal of Fields (Due by the end of your 3rd year or 9th quarter of study)

-• WQE (Due by the end of your 6th quarter of study)
+- WQE (Due by the end of your 2nd year or 6th quarter of study)

 NOMINATE YOUR DOCTORAL COMMITTEE (6 WEEKS before exam)